ItsMajestiX/gol-card/gol_card_docs/index.md

 This directory contains documentation for this project.
 It was written using [Obsidian](https://obsidian.md/).
 If you choose to view the markdown in the GitHub viewer, some Obsidian specific formatting will not render correctly.
-You can view this documentation as a website at ???
+You can view this documentation as a website [here](https://itsmajestix.github.io/gol-card/).

 The following is a brief explanation of what documents can be found in this folder.